The following format should be followed when preparing a paper proposing the introduction of a bill or a substantial supplementary order paper.

 5. Indicate any outstanding policy issues, and explain why these have not yet been resolved.

-6. State whether an impact statement was prepared in accordance with the necessary requirements, and was submitted at the time that Cabinet or Cabinet committee approval of the policy relating to the bill was sought (include references to the minutes of previous consideration by Cabinet).
+6. State whether a regulatory impact assessment was prepared in accordance with the necessary requirements, and was submitted at the time that Cabinet or Cabinet committee approval of the policy relating to the bill was sought (include references to the minutes of previous consideration by Cabinet).

-7. In the unlikely event that an impact statement is required for the proposal and has not previously been submitted to Cabinet or a Cabinet committee at the policy approval stage, it should be attached to the paper.
-The paper should provide an agency opinion on the quality of the impact analysis, which is a statement on whether the reviewer considers that the information and analysis summarised in the impact statement meets/does not meet/partially meets the quality assurance criteria.
+7. In the unlikely event that a regulatory impact assessment is required for the proposal and has not previously been submitted to Cabinet or a Cabinet committee at the policy approval stage, it should be attached to the paper.
+The paper should provide an agency opinion on the quality of the impact analysis, which is a statement on whether the reviewer considers that the information and analysis summarised in regulatory impact assessment meets/does not meet/partially meets the quality assurance criteria.
 The paper should also comment on any issues that have been identified in relation to any of the dimensions of quality set out in the quality assurance guidance.

-8. If an impact statement is not required because an exemption applies, specify why the exemption applies.
+8. If a regulatory impact assessment is not required because an exemption applies, specify why the exemption applies.

-9. If an impact statement is required but has not been developed, specify the reason why.
+9. If a regulatory impact assessment is required but has not been developed, specify the reason why.

 10. Indicate whether the bill complies with each of the following, with reasons if the bill does not comply (list each sub-heading):